 Pants MUST be of dress pant design.
 Jeans, track pants, or other types are NOT part of the school uniform and are not acceptable at school.
 Marymount sweatpants are NOT acceptable pants to be worn in regular classes.
+The black pleated skirt must be worn at the knee.
 If choosing the button up blouse, students must wear the accompanying tie, fitted properly at the neck.